hasura/graphql-engine/manual/cluster/index.rst

 installed on it.
 This Kubernetes cluster is usually running on a cloud infrastructure like Google Cloud, Azure or AWS.

+Hasura provides free clusters as well as paid :doc:`pro-tier clusters <pro-tier/index>`.

-All Hasura clusters are free for development purposes or for hobby projects.
+Hasura free-tier clusters are for development purposes or for hobby projects.

-For hosting production projects, please get in touch with us at support@hasura.io.
+For hosting production projects, Hasura pro-tier clusters should be used.

 .. note::

-  Please **do not host production projects** on these free clusters as they don't have production SLAs and can go down (although unlikely).
+  Do not host production projects on free clusters as they don't have production SLAs and can go down (although unlikely).

 See: